Russia's war on Ukraine latest news: Kyiv faces lengthy power outages as winter sets in

 "Stock up on warm clothes, blankets, think about options that will help you wait a long outage," said Sergey Kovalenko, the head of YASNO, which provides energy for Kyiv.

 "It's better to do it now than to be miserable."
-(Compiled by Cynthia Osterman & Shri Navaratnam; Editing by Lincoln Feast)
+(Compiled by Shri Navaratnam and Alex Richardson)